phx-verse/docs/docs/PHX-DAO.md

 ### Team Fund

 The team fund will be used incentive project development and future team members.
-It will be locked for three months after PHX V2 launch, then will be linear release.
+It will be locked for three months after PHX V2 launch, then will be linear release in four years.

 ### Addresses